2012 Coupe de la Ligue final: Officials

 On 5 April, the LFP announced that the Direction Nationale de l’Arbitrage (DNA) (National Directorate of Arbitration) had confirmed referee Stéphane Lannoy of Nord-Pas-de-Calais would officiate the 2012 Coupe de la Ligue final.
 Lannoy, a Fédéral F1 referee, the highest designation given to a referee in France, has officiated matches at the 2008 Summer Olympics, in the UEFA Champions League, UEFA Cup and qualifiers for the UEFA Euro 2008, UEFA Euro 2012, and 2010 FIFA World Cup.
 He has presided over five matches involving either of the two teams this season; three matches for Lyon and two for Marseille.
 Lyon lost two of the three matches, while Marseille won both of its ties that Lannoy officiated.
 Lannoy refereed his second league cup final, his first being in 2010, and was assisted by Eric Dansault of Centre and Frédéric Cano of Centre-Ouest.
 Lionel Jaffredo of Brittany will serve as the fourth official.

 Time change

 On 30 March 2012, the Ligue de Football Professionnel confirmed that the kick-off of the 2012 Coupe de la Ligue final would be moved from its originally scheduled time of 20:45 to 21:00.
 The decision was made by the LFP as a result of television channel France 2's, which aired the final, obligations towards the upcoming 2012 French presidential election.

+Route to the final

+Note: In all results below, the score of the finalist is given first (H: home; A: away).